 The Wiesn – Instructions Eat, drink, behave, love

-If this is your first time at the Oktoberfest in Munich, you will encounter a range of bizarre things.
-We are going to guide you with our “Wiesn - Instructions”.
-In the following parts, we explain some typical words, traditions, customs or expression of the Oktoberfest, the bigges folk festival of the World.
-The category are not Eat, pray, love but quit similar.
+If this is your first time at the Oktoberfest in Munich, you will encounter a variety of bizarre traditions.
+With our „Wiesn-Instructions“ we’ll try and help you to make the most of your stay at the Oktoberfest.
+In the following we are going to explain some typical phrases, traditions and customs that simply belong to the Oktoberfest, the biggest fair of the world.
 Be prepared for the Oktoberfest 2017 – Eat, behave, love!

-Warning: Prost has nothing to do with Brust (breast) even if it sounds similar!
+Warning: Prost has nothing to do with Brust (breast) although the two terms sound similar in German.

 Anbandeln (= to flirt with)

-Dirndl is the traditional dress for women, the word Dirndl comes from old Bavarian and means girl or maiden.
+Dirndl is the traditional Bavarian dress for women.
+The word Dirndl has its origins in the old Bavarian language and means girl or maiden.

 Lederhosen (= leather trousers)